boostorg/redis/README.md

   completion signature that contains the number of requests that have been canceled on its completion.

+* Changes the way `aedis::adapt()` behaves with `std::vector<aedis::resp3::node<T>>`.
+Receiving RESP3 simple errors,
+  blob errors or null won't causes an error but will be treated as normal response.
+It is the user responsability to check the content in the vector.

 ### v1.1.0/1

 * Removes `coalesce_requests` from the `aedis::connection::config`, it